WenjieDu/SAITS/README.md

 # SAITS

-Code repository for paper "SAITS: Self-Attention-based Imputation for Time Series".
+Code repository for paper *[SAITS: Self-Attention-based Imputation for Time Series](https://arxiv.org/abs/2202.08516)*.

 The implementation of SAITS is in dir `modeling`.
 We give configurations of our models in dir `configs`, provide dataset links and preprocessing scripts in dir `dataset_generating_scripts`.
 Dir `NNI_tuning` contains hyper-parameter searching configurations.